avast/retdec/SECURITY.md

-# Security Policy

-## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to our email [info@retdec.com](mailto:info@retdec.com).
-Please provide as much information as possible.
-We will try to confirm the issue and respond in a matter of days.
-The fix itself depends on the complexity of the issue, its acuteness, and our currently available resources.
+Please use [this submission form](https://www.nortonlifelock.com/us/en/contact-us/report-a-security-vulnerability/) to report any (potential) security vulnerabilities.
+Provide as much details as possible.